MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-skillset.md

 ### Step 2: Add cognitive skills

 Next, configure AI enrichment to invoke OCR, image analysis, and natural language processing.

+OCR and image analysis are available for blobs in Azure Blob Storage and Azure Data Lake Storage (ADLS) Gen2, and for image content in OneLake.
+Images can be standalone files or embedded images in a PDF or other files.

 1. For this quickstart, we're using the **Free** Azure AI services resource.
 The sample data consists of 14 files, so the free allotment of 20 transactions on Azure AI services is sufficient for this quickstart.